agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 Finally I bought the cable management tray.
 It is a metal try that runs along the bottom of the desk at the rear edge and allows you to tuck your cables into it to keep them tidy.
 It costs $100.

+## Delivery and Assembly

+### Shipping

+If you do not create an account to checkout---as I did not---then you have to use a special page on the Nookdesk site to check your order status.
+You should be able to enter your email address and find your order, but it did not work for me.
+Instead, I had to contact support.
+Thankfully they were able to send me a tracking number.

+Delivery was free (due to a coupon code) but seems to run about $120 without it.
+I received 6 boxes from FedEx, split into two shipments, one week after placing my order.
+The box containing the desktop was very large and relatively heavy; I was able to lug it up my stairs by myself but it would have been much easier to have a second person.
+The desk frame box was also really heavy because it contains the two motors that move the desk up and down.

+### Assembly

+Assembling the desk was actually more difficult than I expected.
+There were a few problems:

+- The hardware---screws, bolts, guides, and whatnot---was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.
+- The bill of materials included items that came loose and those preinstalled in the same count.
+When it said "10 screws of type X" it might mean there are 4 in the bag and 6 already attached to the frame.
+- Hardware was included that is only used for some optional accessories.
+At the end I had bolts leftover that I had not used at all and I wondered if I had made some horrible assembly mistake.
+- Two hex keys are included, but one of them had such poor tolerance that it would not actually drive the bolts.
+I had to use a set of hex keys I had instead.

+Assembly took between 3 and 4 hours, but was not particularly difficult.
+I made a minor mistake where I did not install the frame rails at the right time and had to backtrack and remove some pieces to get them in.
+[Jon Walters][review] says he made the same mistake in his review.

+You do need enough space to flip the desk over as the build is started with the desk upside down.